knightazura/ghost-sdk/Data-model.md

 - id - incrementing primary key
 - key - String
 - value - Text
+- group / type ? for caching / fetching groups of settings together - such as all the frontend settings
 - created_at
 - created_by
 - updated_at